 Investment in security

 Merseyrail has invested heavily in security.
 There are 11 times more security staff on the network now than in 2003 and we have upped the number of by-law enforcements officers.
 Collaborating with the British Transport Police on high profile campaigns, such as the hate crime initiative, we have trained all our frontline staff in conflict management and installed CCTV at all 68 stations.
+We have also equipped many of our front line staff with body-worn video cameras which record clear audio and visual footage that supply to the police.

 Overall, crime rates on the UK railway continue to be below equivalent figures for wider society.